intellicommand/intellicommand/README.md

 IntelliCommand is a Visual Studio extension that helps you use keyboard shortcuts.
 It started as a hackathon project by a few devs on the Visual Studio team at Microsoft.

-This extension is supported on Visual Studio 2010, 2012, and 2013 on Professional and higher.
+This extension is supported on Visual Studio 2010, 2012, and 2013 on Professional and higher, and on Visual Studio Community 2013.

 You can get the latest working version from the [Visual Studio Gallery][1].